Are you trying to identify a bird found in Madagascar?

 Some of the wildest and most colorful birds you could imagine are found here.
 From gigantic, flightless birds to colorful showstoppers, there’s something to catch everyone’s attention!

 Due to the sheer number of species, there was no way to include every bird in Madagascar in this article.
 So instead, I tried to focus on the birds that are most regularly seen and observed.

-Today, you will learn about 5 COMMON types of birds in Madagascar!
+5 COMMON types of birds in Madagascar!

 - Scopus umbretta

 - Adults stand about 56 cm (22 in) tall.

 - Brown all over, with a dark brown to black bill and legs.

 - This waterbird has an unusual crest, making its head appear elongated toward the back.